aleshaleksey/TGWM/README.md

 There is a juke box powered by rodio, which plays music in battle, which can be customised or silenced.
 There are currently no sound effects.
 (As this is an etude in programming and not composing, the game music is half-hearted and the in-game song list can be changed.
+Currently looping needs tweaking in order to not be jarring.

 ***Graphics:***